Bhumikahm/AI-chatBot/README.md

 2. Open index.html in your browser.

    ✅ Ensure your Gemini API key is valid and correctly placed inside script.js.

-📄 License
-This project is licensed under the MIT License
+---

 👩‍💻 Author : Bhumika H M